cookiecutter-openedx/openedx-plugin-example/README.md

 * Look for app startup entries in the LMS app log for diagnostics information about the state of each waffle switch ![app logs](https://raw.githubusercontent.com/cookiecutter-openedx/openedx-plugin-example/main/doc/openedx_plugin_waffle_app_log.png)

+### Documentation

+Documentation is available here: [Documentation](https://github.com/cookiecutter-openedx/openedx-plugin-example)

+### Support

+To get community support, go to the official Open edX discussion forum: [https://discuss.openedx.org](https://discuss.openedx.org).

+### Contributing

+We welcome contributions! openedx-plugin-example is part of the [cookiecutter-openedx project](https://github.com/cookiecutter-openedx).
+Pull requests are welcomed in all repos belonging to this organization.
+You can also contact [Lawrence McDaniel](https://lawrencemcdaniel.com/contact) directly.

 ### Local development

 * Use the same virtual environment that you use for edx-platform